johnmathews/johnmathews.github.io.old/content/articles/corporate.md

 I don’t think there’s anything wrong with these motivations, but I should have been making a long term career plan instead.

-When I started my job I was surprised at the 6 weeks of induction, and hot-desking.
-Life as an auditor felt nomadic, as everyone would spend large amount of time at client's offices, and no-one has their own desk in our office.
+When I started my job I was surprised at the 6 weeks of induction and hot-desking.
+Life as an auditor felt nomadic, as everyone would spend large amounts of time at client's offices, and no-one has their own desk in our office.
 The only thing you really own is your knowledge and your network of relationships.

 In 2014, I arrived with a high opinion of my employer and the view that I would be staying for several years.
 Having escaped the financial insecurity of short-term research grants, I’d moved back to my home country to contribute to the system that educated me.
 I was happy to have a regular job with a decent, predictable salary.